tori5888/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Tweeter is a simple, single-page Twitter clone, built with HTML, CSS, JS, jQuery, AJAX, as well as Node and Express.
+This was part of a project for Lighthouse Labs, and is built to respond to a laptop or mobile device.
+Enjoy!

 ## Getting Started